endo-do/PortfolioAnalyzer/README.md

     python run.py
     ```

-6. Use the test user to log in for initial testing:
+6. Initial Testing Users

+For initial testing, use one of the following accounts:

+    Admin user:
+    Username: admin
+    Password: admin

+    Regular user:
-    - Username: `test`
+    Username: test
-    - Password: `12345`
+    Password: test

 7. Create your own users and portfolios to fully customize your experience.
    Have fun exploring and managing your securities!